katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 </div>

 <div id="ds-challenge" markdown="1">
-**Question 4:**
+**Question 5:**
-Use the Data Portal tools to investigate the data availability for the field sites you’ve already identified in the previous questions:
+Use the Data Portal tools to investigate the data availability for the field sites you’ve already identified in the previous sections and answer *each* of the following questions:

 * What types of aquatic or terrestrial data are currently available?
 Remote sensing data?
 * Of these, what type of data are you most interested in working with for your project during this course?